The-OpenROAD-Project-Attic/FastRoute/README.md

 #### Script details

-The basic format of a script to run FastRoute is show below:
+The basic format of a script to run FastRoute is shown below:

 ````
 open "generic" {